sivel/pyrax/HACKING.rst

 There are several other places where pyrax differs from the "pure" PEP8 suggestions.
 Please remember that PEP8 is a guideline, not an absolute dictum.
-Here is the command I use to run the pep8 tool:
+Here is the command to run the flake8 tool which performs pep8 and pyflakes checks:

 ::

-    tox -e pep8
+    tox -e flake8

 Any pull requests to address style differences between the above command and your interpretation of PEP8 will be rejected.